-The K1000 has an X terminal on the front of the camera body, and a separate X contact on the built-in hot shoe.
+The KM has FP and X terminals on the front of the camera body, and a separate X contact on the built-in hot shoe.
 The table on the next page shows which flash contact, which shutter speed and which flash bulb may be combined for maximum lamp efficiency.
 Unless these combinations are rigidly followed, there will be a failure in flash synchronization.
-Note the "X" setting is exactly as the 60 marked on the speed dial.
+Note the "X" setting is exactly at the 60 marked on the speed dial.
 This indicates the highest shutter speed at which electronic flash units may be used.

-Use the hot shoe flash contact when using a shoe-mount electronic flash which has a flash contact on the shoe bracket.
+Use the hot shoe flash contact when using a shoe-mount electronic flash like the Pentax Autorobo which has a flash contact on the shoe bracket.
 When using the hot shoe, there is no need to plug the flash cord into the X terminal on the body front.